wobkenh/simplematcomponents/projects/simplemattable/readme.md

 [the Angular docs](https://material.angular.io/components/table/overview).
 The paginator, filter and sorting are optional.
 If omitted, the flags will default to false.
 The paginater can further be customized by the optional input parameter `[paginatorPageSize]`, which takes a number and sets the initial entries per page count.
 Also, via `[paginatorPageSizeOptions]`, which takes a number array, you can change the pagesize options that will be selectable in the paginator.

+If you want to enable adding/editing/deleting of elements in the table, have a look at [the section about edit-mode](#edit-mode-addeditdelete).

 ### Complex Model